mwbowers/mwbowers.github.io/concepts/user-interface/intercept-model-program-dataflow.md

 ## Direct Access to the DataSet

-The [DisplayPageModel class](/reference/asna-qsys-expo/expo-model/display-page-model.html) provides for methods to access the DataSet internal DataTable for advanced customization:
+The [DisplayPageModel class](/reference/asna-qsys-expo/expo-model/display-page-model.html) provides methods to access the DataSet internal DataTable for advanced customization:

 ```cs
 DataTable GetDataTable(string formatName)             // Access to DataTable for any active record (including subfile records)